-Impostor syndrome: A phenomenon in which high-achieving individuals are unable to internalize their accomplishments and instead continuously fear being exposed as a “fraud.”
+Imposter syndrome: A phenomenon in which high-achieving individuals are unable to internalize their accomplishments and instead continuously fear being exposed as a “fraud.”
 Some research indicates that members of underrepresented groups are more likely to be affected by it than others.

 Intersectionality: Coined by Kimberlé Crenshaw, who used this term to describe the experiences of people who experience race inequality in addition to other inequalities such as gender, sexuality, immigrant status, etc. that can create overlapping and interdependent systems of discrimination or disadvantage.

-“Hispanic” is a term that refers to a Spanish-speaking individual typically of Latin American descent and includes people from Spain and Spanish-speaking Latin America, but excludes people from Brazil.
-“Latino/a” includes people from Latin American countries formerly colonized by Spain or Portugal.
+"Hispanic" is a term that refers to a Spanish-speaking individual typically of Latin American descent and includes people from Spain and Spanish-speaking Latin America, but excludes people from Brazil.
+“Latine” includes people from Latin American countries formerly colonized by Spain or Portugal.

 LGBTQIA: An acronym encompassing the diverse groups of lesbian, gay, bisexual, transgender, transsexual, queer, intersex, and asexual populations and allies/alliances/associations.
 Get an abridged glossary of critical concepts for understanding and naming some lived experiences of the LGBTQIA community in our “Beyond Pride” hiring guide.